SSWConsulting/SSW.Rules.Content/rules/data-entry-forms-for-web/rule.md

 ### 6. Minimum Defaults

 In many situations, there is a need for field defaults.
-These defaults can be extracted from an existing data object or a dynamic source (Such as the system time).
+These defaults can be extracted from an existing data object or a dynamic source (such as the system time).
 These values increase the efficiency of data entry and improve the overall user satisfaction, allowing trivial or repetitive entries to be automatically filled.

 However, when a new form is opened ensure that only necessary defaults are loaded.
 By default, some decimal fields will become '0.0', but make sure they are set to blank if they are required fields.

 ### 7. Resizing

 Is the form resizable?
 What happens if the user resizes and/or maximizes the form?
+What if the user is using their mobile phone or tablet?

 With the diversity of modern devices used to access web-based applications, responsive design is an essential part of form development, ensuring that the fields can be accessed.
 Generally, the size of the form field should also be indicative of the amount of data it should possess.

-For more information, read about [providing alternate sizings for Bootstrap columns](/do-you-provide-alternate-sizings-for-bootstrap-columns/).
+For more information, read about [making webpages work on mobiles and tablets](https://www.ssw.com.au/rules/design-web-pages-to-work-on-mobile-and-tablets-screens-aka-responsive-web-design/) and [providing alternate sizings for Bootstrap columns](/do-you-provide-alternate-sizings-for-bootstrap-columns/).